Example: [Collected via e-mail, January 2012]

 "It is not easy as it came from an online source.
 We are doing what we can and hope the public will be patient."

-For now the details of this photograph remain a mystery to us.
-When this picture was taken, where it was taken, the identities of the two young men shown in the photo, and whether they were ever caught and punished are all unknown.
+For now the details of this photograph remain a mystery to us: When this picture was taken, where it was taken, the identities of the two young men shown in the photo, and whether they were ever caught and punished are all unknown.
 Given that the case is now nearly four years old (or more), it seems unlikely at this remove that the culprits will be identified and punished if that has not already happened.